|Many things come with marriage; mine came a 2010 Hyundai Santa

 Fe.
 It was a nice little soccer-mom SUV that throughout its first

 70,000 miles, gave us no problems whatsoever.
-But like all vehicles,
+The only thing I had

 When the switch goes, so does a lot of oil.
 The switch is buried under the intake

 manifold, so when the seal in the switch broke loose, it flooded the "valley" where

 the intake sits.
 Excess oil ends up here:

 To get to the switch, the intake manifold has to come off.
 The manifold is buried

 under the "surge tank".
 There are about 20 electronic sensors that have to be

 disconnected to get at the manifold and remove it.

 |Here's a pic with the intake manifold removed: